THarsh/country-search/README.md

 ## Prerequisites

+Ensure that you have Node.js and npm installed.

 - React ^18.2.0
 - TypeScript ^4.9.5
 - TailwindCSS ^3.3.5
 - Axios ^1.6.0 (DevDependency)

-## Prerequisites

-- Ensure that you have Node.js and npm installed.

-## Installation
+## :gear: Installation & Setup

 1. Clone the repository: